 Thomas Daniel

-Thomas is a senior fellow in the Foreign Policy and Security Studies programme.
-His interests lie in the strategic-security challenges of Southeast Asia, including the impacts of major power dynamics on Asean.
-Within this, he looks mainly at South China Sea dispute, political-security cohesion within Asean and Malaysia’s security and foreign policies.
-Thomas also focuses on government policies (or lack thereof) to refugees, asylum seekers and other displaced people in Malaysia.
-He writes and speaks of these issues in local and regional forums and has commented on them in local and international media.
+Thomas is a director with the Foreign Policy and Security Studies programme.
+His interests lie in the strategic-security challenges of Southeast Asia, including the impacts of major power dynamics on ASEAN.
+He looks mainly at the South China Sea dispute, political-security cohesion within ASEAN and Malaysia’s security and foreign policies.
+Thomas also focuses on government policies towards refugees, asylum seekers and other displaced people in Malaysia, as well as the impacts of the crisis in Myanmar on the region.
+He is a member of the Malaysia Study Group on Myanmar, convened by Universiti Malaya.
+He comments on these issues in local, regional and international forums and media.
 Thomas holds an MA (International Studies) from the University of Nottingham (Malaysia), a BA in Communication and Media Management, and a BA (hons) in Communication, Media & Culture from the University of South Australia.
-He was a public relations practitioner focusing on media engagement strategies for government and enterprise-technology agencies.

 By: Thomas Daniel